ADD CONDITION

 What should I do if I have a chronic cough?

-You should ask a doctor before using this drug if you have a persistent or chronic cough, such as that caused by smoking, asthma, or emphysema.
+You should ask a doctor before use if you have a persistent or chronic cough, such as that which occurs with smoking, asthma, or emphysema.

 How should I store this drug?